 What Is a IATA-Compliant Dog Crate?

 Some airlines may be more lenient while others tend to be much stricter than what IATA requires in its official document.
-Always check with your actual airline to confirm if they have any additional requirement.
+Always check with your actual airline to confirm if they have additional requirements.
 International flights are generally more restrictive than domestic ones.

 Now, several crates that are made available at stores and online have water and food bowls and come with a metal door.
 These are not to be mistaken for being airline approved dog crates.
 So, how do you know if the crate is actually an IATA compliant one?
 Here is a list of rules/specifications as dictated by the International Air Travel Association that must be followed with respect to being an airline-approved dog crate.